-The VDSI is measured at 41 stations, and at 7 of these, downward trends were observed.
-No upward trends were found.
-10 stations achieve good status.
 The biological effects therefore support the observations of TBT in mussels and water, generally indicating a reduction in contamination levels.
 But even so, most stations are still not at good status.
 As most stations are time trend stations, the biological effects measurements generally have a high confidence rating.